nodeapps/custom-vimeo-site/ReadMe.md

 # Configuration

-In order to run the `custom-vimeo-site` application, you will need to modify the `config.json` with your nodejitsu credentials.
+In order to run the `custom-vimeo-site` application, you will need to specify a channel ID in `config.json` file.

 ```js
 {
   "sitename": "My Vimeo Site",